camunda/camunda-docs/docs/components/best-practices/modeling/building-flexibility-into-bpmn-models.md

 BPMN modeling primarily targets structured processes, often with the goal to automate as many steps as possible, increase efficiency and decrease process execution costs.
 But sometimes we need ways to build flexibility into such process models to deal with expected or unexpected operational problems or to allow for humans to intervene.

-## Understanding the Required Symbols
+## Understanding the required symbols

 In order to build flexibility into BPMN process models, one need to understand BPMN symbols and modeling techniques.
 After introducing the main symbols we show more concrete examples.